----- Original Message -----

 Dennis I will post this on the Hummel forum.
 If you want to forward it to the Yahoo group is fine with me.

 in flight.
 The pilot reported a loud bang.
-He then saw the
+The pilot then saw the

 wing fold.
 He blacked out.
-Other reports place the aircraft at 50
+Reports place the aircraft at 50

 to 75 feet from

 the ground.
 The crash occurred during the 3rd circuit. |